MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 We recommend updating your client devices automatically from the Office CDN.
 You can still control the frequency of the updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
 In addition, the updates automatically deployed over a number of days to prevent your devices from trying to update at the same time.

 If you choose to manage the updates directly, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
-If you use a previous version of Configuration Manager, we recommend you upgrade to the curent branch before using it to manage updates.
+If you use a previous version of Configuration Manager, we recommend you upgrade to the curent branch.

 If you don't have Configuration Manager, you can use the ODT to download updates to a local source on your network and deploy them from there.
-This option requires the most administrative work, as you will need to manage update packages for different channels, architectures, and platforms.
-We suggest this option only when a when your network capacity is too limited to update from the cloud.
+This option requires the most administrative overhead, as you will need to manage update packages for different channels, architectures, and platforms.
+We suggest this option only when your network capacity is too limited to update from the cloud.

 Choose how to manage updates: